tuananhphan97vn/RAiO-LongMRC/README.md

 We inherit partly code from Hugging Face.
 It is a huge advantage if you are familiar with the Hugging Face code style.
 Here, We only publish entire code for NewsQA dataset.
 To apply my method for NLQuAD, there are some slight differents.
 But it is very easy to modify.
 # Train / Test:
-Run file bash: run.sh.
+1. Run file bash: run.sh.

-All of parameters can be understand easily.
+2. Note: All of parameters can be understand easily.
 The reader should read thoroughly our paper to obtain the best params, and work with Hugging Face code style in advance to run our code.